6 Ways to Prepare for Drug or Alcohol Addiction Treatment

 If you have a negative opinion about treatment before you even attend, the chances are you probably won’t have a great time or be able to learn due to negative emotions getting in the way.
 Put yourself in the position to reap the rewards of treatment and become the best version of yourself possible.
 Keep your head up; this is your second chance at life!
 Keep an open mind about treatment so that you can learn all you can to set yourself up for success in recovery.

 Be Ready to Make Friends

 Treatment isn’t just about stopping the use of drugs or alcohol and remaining sober from then on out, it’s about gaining the necessary support that you will need during recovery!
-Don’t worry; all of the individuals that you will encounter in treatment are working to better themselves just like you.
+Don’t worry; all of the individuals that you will encounter during treatment are working to better themselves just like you.
 Try to be open and honest so that your newfound relationships will be built around founding values right from the start.
 You may even make friendships that will last a lifetime!

-Pack What you Need; Not What you Want
+Pack What You Need; Not What You Want

 When preparing luggage for your stay at an inpatient drug or alcohol addiction treatment facility, remember to only pack what you need.
 This will make sure that you are abiding by the rules of the facility, as many do not allow patients to bring many unnecessary items.
 Extra items can cause distractions during treatment, so make sure to bring only items that will ensure that you are able to focus on your goal during treatment; bettering yourself.